 YES.
 Anything you post on TikTok, Instagram, Facebook, Snapchat, Whatsapp or anything else can be used against you in court.
 I’ve seen prosecutors in our area use a fake Facebook account to add friends and keep an eye on people in the community (literally big brother spying on you through fake social media accounts).

 I have seen prosecutors use all kinds of information gathered from social media against folks in court.
-Facebook message threads (talking about buying drugs), Instagram pictures (of drugs and marijuana), Snapchat videos (of alleged gang activity), TikTok videos showing alleged gang sings are all just a few examples of things that can be used against someone in court.
+Facebook message threads (talking about buying drugs), Instagram pictures (of drugs and marijuana), Snapchat videos (of alleged gang activity), TikTok videos showing alleged gang signs are all just a few examples of things that can be used against someone in court.

 Prosecutors can go about getting your information in a multitude of ways.
 Here are three examples: